 To apply a look LUT, click the Look LUT tab.
 Click the LUT drop-down list and select a preset from the menu.

 Once you have an input or look LUT selected, click the Interpolation drop-down list and choose an option from the list.
 Choose Linear for fast and reasonably accurate results.
-Choose Tetrahedral more accurate, but slightly slower results.
+Choose Tetrahedral for more accurate, but slightly slower results.

 The LUT filter produces a blend of the original image and the color-adjusted image.
 Adjust the Strength slider to control the mix, or the percentage of the color-adjusted image vs. the original image.
 A setting of 0 shows the same results as if you do not apply any LUT at all.